debops/debops/docs/introduction/getting-started.rst

 You have :ref:`installed DebOps <install>` and are wondering where to go next?
 Here you can read about creating your first DebOps project and managing remote hosts.

+.. note:: DebOps has multiple versions or branches available, which might contain different features.
+You can select the documentation of the version or branch you are using at the bottom left of the page, in the "ReadTheDocs" menu.

+   The DebOps v3.0 version, planned for release at the beginning of 2022 has significantly changed the script user interface.
+You should switch the documentation to an older version to get the correct instructions.

 .. contents::
    :local: